envbee/envbee-python-sdk/README.md

 Fetches a list of variables from the API with optional pagination parameters.

-### Caching
+## Caching

-The SDK uses local caching to store variable values, improving efficiency by reducing API calls.
+The SDK uses a local cache to store variable values as a failsafe mechanism.
+The cache is updated with each successful endpoint request and serves as a fallback when the network or Internet connection is temporarily unavailable.
+Currently, the data is stored unencrypted, but encryption will be implemented in future releases.

+## API Documentation

+For more details on the available API endpoints and their usage, check [the official API docs](https://docs.envbee.dev).

 ## License